Fetching latest release...

 • Will usually use an off-type weapon but there are cases where using proficient weapons will work (eg. season haste bonus, haste in general, short CS/skills cooldown)

-EX Weapons are the main choices to equip your dps with.
-Some recent newer weapons come with skills similar enough to EX weapons to be a good alternative (eg. Stellar Halberd).
-Ex weapons that offer 2 skills that each do 100%x5-hits with an elemental boon and another buff are best.
+EX Weapons are usually the main choices to equip your DPS with, but some recent newer weapons come with skills similar enough to EX weapons to be a good alternative (eg. Stellar Halberd).
+EX Weapons offer 2 skills that each do 100%x5 hits with an elemental boon and another buff.
 Non-EX weapons should come close to this.

 Sub Weapons:

-Weapons with strong damage-based passives such as Bold or Caged Vigor, Elemental Boons, Pursuit, Elemental Haste, etc. It is usually best to stack different types of passives to avoid diminishing returns, with some exceptions.
+Weapons with strong damage-based passives such as Bold or Caged Vigor, Elemental Boons, Pursuit, etc. Some passives are affected by diminishing returns (e.g. Elemental Boon) whereas others can be stacked indefinitely (Bold/Caged, Pursuit, etc.).

 Memoirs:

-• 3 separate crit rate main stat with rate/damage substats
+• 3 separate crit rate main stat memoirs with rate/damage substats

 • half crit damage set (The Wanted Man) with Atk/Crit rate and a separate Crit rate piece